spotinst/help/src/docs/ocean/features/cluster-orientation.md

 ## Set Orientation for a Virtual Node Group in the Spot API

-Virtual node groups are seperate, configurable launch specifications on Ocean clusters, where strategy and cluster orientation can be defined.
+Virtual node groups are separate, configurable launch specifications on Ocean clusters, where strategy and cluster orientation can be defined.

 To set the orientation for a virtual node group, use the [Create VNG](https://docs.spot.io/api/#tag/Ocean-AWS/operation/OceanAWSLaunchSpecCreate) or [Update VNG](https://docs.spot.io/api/#tag/Ocean-AWS/operation/OceanAWSLaunchSpecUpdate) APIs.